Westcott1/Waveshare-ESP32-S3-Touch-LCD-4.3-and-Arduino/README.md

 https://www.waveshare.com/wiki/ESP32-S3-Touch-LCD-4.3

+New - Uploaded LovyanGFX example.
+This works for Arduino esp32 v3.x

 BEWARE - These examples use LVGL v8.x and Arduino esp32 v2.x.
 Neither LVGL v9.x nor Arduino esp32 v3.x will work (yet).
 However I'm switching to Lovyan_GFX (from TFT_eSPI)  which does work for Arduino v3.